MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex1_Prepare_Alert_Policies.md

 12. In the **Compliance Data Administrator** pane, select **Close.**

-13. Leave all tabs in your Edge browser open for the next task.
+13. Leave all tabs in your Edge browser open for the next lab exercise.

 You have now added Lynne Robbins to the Compliance Data Administrator role group.